 Hanson Island sits as the heart of the Northern Resident Killer Whale summer range.
 This area is protected by the Federal Government of Canada under the Species At Risk Act (SARA) as ‘critical habitat’ for these spectacular mammals.

 The camp provides easy access to the high tidal flow areas of Blackney and Weynton Passage that border Hanson Island.
 High tidal flows tend to create concentrations of food and this in turn causes high concentrations of hungry wildlife.
-It is not uncommon to see Killer Whales, Humpback Whales, dolphins, porpoises, eagles or sea-lions from the benches that form the ‘Orca Lounge’.
+The rock bluffs, on which sit the benches that form the ‘Orca Lounge’, drop vertically into deep water.
+It is not uncommon to see Killer Whales, Humpback Whales, dolphins, porpoises, eagles or sea-lions in the water right below these benches’.

 We look out over the Strait to the rugged coast of Vancouver Island in the distance.
 From our elevated position we can see over to Robson Bight or back up towards Telegraph Cove and everything in between.
 There is always something to look at when you are by the water, be it gulls floating by, resting on a log, or a cruise ship heading to Alaska.
 The spectacularly clear deep water just off shore means that we frequently look down on the Killer Whales or Humpback Whales from above.
 This provides an incredible, non-disruptive way to enjoy these animals.